Maciej90/Time-is-over/README.md

 ## What is Time is over
-> It is a copy of the game time is up.
+> It is a copy of the game Time's Up.
 The purpose of the copy is to be able to add your own passwords for guessing purposes

 ## Time is over screenshots